rahilpathan/Win10Boost/README.md

 This is my personal library of optimizing Windows 10, preserving the constant search for tweaks to make system lighter and faster.

 You could thank me by buying a Crypto-Coffee.
-BTC: 15gRWjrnD9UJQMJjsiBYUa3UzrfXNwQ9hZ Suggestions are welcome. :)
+BTC: 15gRWjrnD9UJQMJjsiBYUa3UzrfXNwQ9hZ

 ![image](https://user-images.githubusercontent.com/20379786/130716746-be93a427-ea4a-460f-ad79-da9be6e2073d.png)